jacob-ebey/remix-cloudflare-blog-example/README.md

 Cloudflare Pages are currently only deployable through their Git provider integrations.

-If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages) and after verifying your email address with Cloudflare, go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything).
+If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages) and after verifying your email address with Cloudflare, go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/remix/).

 Configure the "Build command" should be set to `npm run build`, and the "Build output directory" should be set to `public`.

+Also set the follwing environment variables:

+- `GITHUB_USERNAME`: The github username for the account the content is coming from
+- `GITHUB_REPOSITORY`: The github repository the content is coming from